tsgates/arch-wiki-markdown/wiki/KDE_Package_Guidelines.md

 KDE Config Module packages should be named kcm-module.

-> Plasmoids
+> Plasma widgets

-Plasmoids packages should be named kdeplasma-applets-plasmoidname so that they are recognizable as KDE-related packages; this also distinguishes them from the official packages.
+Plasma widgets (formerly Plasmoids) packages should be named kdeplasma-applets-widgetname so that they are recognizable as KDE-related packages; this also distinguishes them from the official packages.

 > Runners